LuisGC/measuring_programming_languages/README.md

-Concerning Governance in Programming Languages
+Measuring Health and Ethics in Programming Languages
 ====

 Presentation (in English): **'Measuring Health and Ethics in Programming Languages'** by [Luis García Castro](https://github.com/LuisGC)